fusiondirectory/fusiondirectory-user-manual/source/plugins/mail/description.rst

 Description
 ===========

-The Mail plugin is used to manage mail base in FusionDirectory.
+The Mail plugin is used to manage basic mail attributes in FusionDirectory.